 Let’s dive right in and create our first web page.

-For web development, you need two programs: an editor to create the files for the website and a browser to view and test your website.
+For web development, you need two programs: an editor to create the files for the website and a browser (for example Edge, Firefox, Safari, or Chrome) to view and test your website.

 For creating web pages, a normal text editor would be sufficient.
 But there are editors that greatly simplify your work as a programmer.
 Therefore, I recommend that you use a modern code editor.

-My current favorite among the many editors is Atom (free).
-You may use an editor of your choice but I will occasionally refer to some functions of Atom.
-Good alternatives to Atom are Brackets or the slightly older but very good Notepad++.
+My current favorite among the many editors is Visual Studio Code (free).
+You may use an editor of your choice but I will occasionally refer to some functions of Visual Studio Code (VS Code).
+Good alternatives are Atom or Brackets.

 Go ahead and install an editor.
-If you do not know which one, use Atom for now.
+If you do not know which one, use Visual Studio Code for now.

-Our website should, of course, run in all major browsers (Internet Explorer, Firefox, Chrome and Safari).
+Our website should, of course, run in all major browsers (Edge, Firefox, Chrome and Safari).
 However, for web development I recommend you use Chrome.
 Chrome includes very useful tools for developers which you will use often.

 If you do not have Chrome on your computer, you can install it here.